Last Updated 5 May 2022 Difficulty level : Easy

 As mentioned above, there have been at least 5 versions of the Northwind example databases over the years, starting with Access 1.0 in 1992, with a completely new version created for Access 2007.

-There have also been several changes to the photos supplied for the fictitious Northwind employees such as
+Over the years, there have also been several changes to the photos supplied for the fictitious Northwind employees such as Nancy Davolio:

 Access 1.0 (1992)